jackiekazil/mesa/docs/intro-tutorial.rst

 Installation
 ------------

 The first thing you need to do is to install Mesa.
 We recommend doing this in a `virtual environment`_.
-Make sure your work space is pointed to Python3.
-Mesa requires Python3 and does not work in < Python3 environments.
+Make sure your work space is pointed to Python 3.
+Mesa requires Python3 and does not work in < Python 3 environments.

 To install Mesa, simply: